namnlos-io/choc_keycaps/README.md

-# choc_keycaps
+# Kailh Choc Keycaps

-Collected keycaps for Choc switches.
+Collected keycaps for Choc switches for 3D-printing.
+All of these are available somewhere online, Copyrights belong to their respective creators and licenses are attached with each collection.